JosetheJedi/smartproject/README.md

 <h1>Installation</h1>

-NPM and Bower are needed.
+NodeJS, NPM, MongoDB, and Bower are needed for the server.
 Bower is deprecated and it is recommended that no one should be using it anymore, and the project will stop using bower and migrate to Yarn in the future.

+NodeJS can be downloaded from <a href="https://nodejs.org/en/download/">here</a>.

 Install NPM with: